SzymonJak982/Genomic-Data-Analysis-using-Python/README.md

 # Genomic-Data-Analysis-using-Python-
-In this notebook, I conducted genomic data processing using Python to investigate potential disease-associated gene variants in a male patient.
-The dataset was obtained from publicly available data provided by sequencers at the Institute of Mother and Child in Warsaw.
-The data originates from Next-Generation Sequencing (NGS) analysis of an anonymous patient and his mother.
+In these notebooks I conducted genomic data analysis using Python to investigate potential disease-associated gene variants in a sequenced DNA from the  male patient and his mother.
+The data was made available by the Institute of Mother and Child in Warsaw.
+DNA was sequenced using Illumina platform Next- Gen sequencer.
 <br /> Docker Image used: spark-edugen-2.4.3-0.1.7-ga024cfc

 ## Introduction